Merkraith/Readme-Generator/Develop/README.md

   * [Tests](#tests)

 ## Install
-  nothing to install, it is awesome all by itself
+  nope, its awesome

 ## Usage
   Be Awesome!

 ## Licencse
-  The To Awesome Licence
+  The Awesome Licence

 ## Contributing
-  some awesome people
+  Some other very awesome people

 ## Tests
-  The most awesome test!
+  The Awesome test

 # Author: Merkraith